-KEEP BATTERIES AND COVER INSTALLED AT ALL TIMES

-The remote control system requires the batteries and battery cover to remain in place at all times.
-Once the batteries or cover are removed, the system may re-start in standing pilot mode.
+KEEP BATTERIES INSTALLED AT ALL TIMES The remote control system requires the batteries to remain in place at all times.
+Once the batteries are removed, the system may re-start in standing pilot mode.
 If this occurs when the heater is in Remote Mode, you will not be able to turn the heater off manually from the battery box.
 If you need to replace dead batteries, make sure to turn the appliance off before removing the batteries.

-NOTE: If the batteries go dead, the system will operate normally as long as household power (240v AC) is present.
+NOTE: If the batteries go dead, the system will operate normally as long as household power (240v AC) is present